 You are here

-Create an account to take up to five self assessments and identify your academic strengths.
-Learn what you can do with your Jefferson College degree and take an assessment to determine how career ready you are.
+FOCUS 2 Create an account to take up to five self-assessments and identify your academic strengths.
+Learn what you can do with your Jefferson College degree and take an assessment to determine how career-ready you are.
 To register use the key: Jefferson.

 Create a personal account, called a portfolio, to save and manage personal career plans and access more CIS tools.
 Organize your career research, goals, and plans in your personal portfolio.
 Save information including favorite pages and results from career assessments.
 Build a resume, save important job search documents, and track workshops and training you've completed.

 My Next Move

 An easy to use website to explore careers, search for careers by industry and take a Career Interest Assessment.

 The State of Missouri offers many resources for career planning, career exploration and job search.

 Answer questions to determine your personality and what occupations/industries are a good match for your personality.
 There is no charge and everyone who completes the questionnaire receives a free temperament description.

 Career Interests Game

 Created by University of Missouri - Columbia, this is a game designed to help you match your interests and skills with similar careers.
 It can help you begin thinking about how your personality will fit in with specific work environments and careers.